nodev2day/OpenCore-NUC5I5MYHE/README.md

 I did not make my own ACPI files like in the Chris Titus video and guide, I just grabbed the pre-compiled ones linked from the guide for Broadwell Laptop.

 iMac16,1 is the SMBios I used for this model.

+Do get your ethernet hardware address (from Bios) to fill into the config.plist.
+The guide says its optional but I think the correct HW address was needed for ethernet to work.

 First time boot I got "DMG altered" and I went back to re-download Catalina recovery image with gibMacOS instructions, that resolved the problem.